parthbhatt268/PythonDSA/Basic/Trees.md

 ## Topological sorting

+Usecase: Where lets say process A has to be done beofre process B and process c has to be done bofre process B etc (like wirting html brofre csss and wirting css/html beofre writing JS)

 You only do **topological sorting** in a **DAG (Directed Acyclic Graph)**, because:

 - If the graph is **not directed**, you don’t have a clear “who comes before whom” direction.